DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 If you have any information to search, you just need to input the information in `Keyword Search` in Autopsy.
 You will obtain the answer directly.

+Also, the folders with name audio, image, message in file types are very important.

+For password messages we can check these folders.
+For this answer if we go to `vol2/File Types/By MIME Type/message/rfc822.` The text mail `mail-20181030` says everything.

 ![08](/Pictures/Digital Forensics/Credit Card Fraud/08.png)

 **5.Who are the top 3 customers Frank sold the most cards to in Decemeber 2017 and how many cards did he sell to them?**

 It is very easy to find the relevant files named `2017 December Sales.xls` by following the `Views` subbar and proceeding to the correlative file collection.

+As there should be some file to save these details so go to application and search for all file types on the V`iews/File Types/application/vnd.openxmlformats-officedocument.spreadsheetml.sheet`, you will get a excel file named 2017 December.
+Extract this file and sort the data in excel.

 ![09](/Pictures/Digital Forensics/Credit Card Fraud/09.png)